fonse/tab-workspaces/README.md

  - If you have multiple windows open, each one has its own set of workspaces.
  - Send a specific tab to another workspace from the right-click menu.
  - Press Ctrl+E to open the list of workspaces, then press 1-9 to switch between using keyboard shortcuts.
+ - Search through your tabs in the address bar.
+Type "ws [text]" to begin searching.
+Choose a result to switch to that tab.

 ## Notice
 There is no way to "hide" a tab with the WebExtensions API, so when switching between workspaces the tabs are actually closed and reopened.